sunpy/sunpy/docs/dev_guide/contents/map_rotate_custom.rst

 Adding a new rotation method
 ****************************

+It is possible to select from a number of rotation methods when using :func:`sunpy.image.transform.affine_transform` and :meth:sunpy.map.GenericMap.rotate`.
-If you want to add a new rotation method that can be used by `sunpy.map.GenericMap.rotate`, you can do the following:
+You can add a custom rotation method using the decorator :func:`sunpy.image.transform.add_rotation_function`:

 .. code-block:: python

     from sunpy.image.transform import add_rotation_function

+    @add_rotation_function("my_rotate", allowed_orders={0, 1, 3},
-    @add_rotation_function("my_rotate", handles_clipping=False, handles_image_nans=False, handles_nan_missing=False)
+                           handles_clipping=False, handles_image_nans=False, handles_nan_missing=False)
     def _rotation_mine(image, matrix, shift, order, missing, clip):
         # Rotation code goes here
         return rotated_image

-The best explanation of the arguments is found from the detailed function documentation:

-.. autofunction:: sunpy.image.transform.add_rotation_function
-   :noindex:
+See the docstring for :func:`~sunpy.image.transform.add_rotation_function` for a detailed explanation of each of the decorator parameters and each of the required input parameters to the rotation function

 Then you can do: